 I have no idea what this sculpture is, but it's awesome and it faces the Seimas Palace from the building across the street.

-bureaucratic offices and the real prison are the main ways Vilnius' museum differs from Rīga's and (I'll blog later about) Tallinn's.
+prison are the main ways Vilnius' museum differs from Rīga's and (I'll blog later about) Tallinn's.
 It also gives considerable emphasis to Lithuanian partisans (including the Forest Brothers) who continued their struggle for years after the end of WWII, and portrays them as heroic.
 Because the Latvian museum makes a point of acknowledging (and sort of apologizing for) the ways in which its anti-Soviet resistance fighters tended to align or at least sympathize with Nazis and in some cases participated in genocide against Latvian Jews, I found myself looking for any similar explanations at the Lithuanian museum, but I didn't find them.
 I've subsequently learned that Lithuania experienced a familiar cycle: an initial belief that Nazis had "liberated" the Baltics from Soviet repression, followed by a gradual realization that Nazi occupation wasn't going to be any better or freer.
 Resistance movements could therefore organize against Nazis using the same structures as they'd used against Soviets, and they did.
 Lithuania illustrates how complex this situation became

-: of the three Baltic states, only Lithuania refused (with the help of organized resistance) to form a local Waffen-SS unit; however, Lithuania's Jewish genocide, conducted with widespread local cooperation, was
+: of the three Baltic states, only Lithuania refused (with the help of organized resistance) to form a local Waffen-SS unit; however, Lithuania's Jewish genocide, conducted with widespread local cooperation, was among the worst in all of Europe

 Seimas with barricades